joan-morera/SpeciesNet-Improved/installing-python.md

 You will need to run the "conda activate" command each time you want to use that environment.

-If you see a prompt like the one in the image above, head back to our [SpecesNet README](README.md) to learn how to run SpeciesNet!
+If you see a prompt like the one in the image above, head back to our [SpeciesNet README](README.md) to learn how to run SpeciesNet!